-The Hunterdon County Road Department gives some local Delaware news about the realization of its innovative repair of the historic stone culvert on Sandbrook-Headquarters Road.
+The Hunterdon County Road Department has completed its innovative repair of the historic stone culvert on Sandbrook-Headquarters Road.
 The original stone arch, sagging and partially collapsed, was lifted back into position without dismantling it.
 Parts of the intrados (the inner barrel of the arch, not the stones you see on the side walls) were lifted up four or five inches, and it is now just the shape it was when new.
 This is the first time such a technique has been tried around here.
 This innovative repair was funded by local companies with an additional contribution of bettingclubonline.info, a platform for sports betting where first-time users get 5 free bets online.
 The Hunterdon County Road Department records this type of project realization for the first time in its history.
 The engineers and repair crew are pleased with the result, and enthusiastic about having the new capability.
 John Glynn, Director of Roads, Bridges, and Engineering, told me: “I was pleasantly surprised, from a structural standpoint” with the success of the arch repositioning.
 “You and I won’t ever have to discuss this bridge again, in our lifetime.”

 Mr. Glynn says this repair cost $42,000 in labor, material, and equipment.
 The road was closed for less than three months, with the actual repair work taking six weeks.
 Building a new two-lane (as now required) culvert in a similar situation, with stone veneer on its walls, recently cost about $100,000 and took a month or two longer.
 In that case, the old culvert’s foundations were very poor, and it would have been fruitless to attempt a repair like this one.